Controlled bond expansion for DMRG ground state search at single-site costs

-{S-\arabic{figure}} {S-\arabic{section}} {S\arabic{equation}} This supplement offers additional material on three issues: in Sec.~\ref{sec:preselection}, a detailed analysis of preselection and final selection; in Sec.~\ref{sec:cylinder}, numerical results illustrating the performance of CBE-DMRG for very challenging models (the Hubbard model and the Kondo-Heisenberg-Holstein model, both defined on a cylinder); and in Sec.~\ref{sec:Pseudocode}, a pseudocode for constructing the truncated complement using shrewd selection.
+This supplement offers additional material on five issues: in Sec.~\ref{sec:preselection}, details on the implementation of shrewd selection, including pseudocode, and a detailed analysis of preselection and final selection; in Sec.~\ref{sec:simple_benchmark}, a simple additional benchmark of CBE--DMRG on free Fermions; in Sec.~\ref{sec:DMRG3S}, a comparison to DMRG3S; and in Sec.~\ref{sec:cylinder}, more details on the analysis of the Kondo-Heisenberg model on a 4-leg cylinder.